rami6/STUDY-MODE/README.md

 # STUDY-MODE
 STUDY MODE desktop program will help learners to study efficiently.
-They can manage time by understanding what study they are working on and how long they spent for each study.
-The view for a gap bitween daily actual study time and object encourages user to accomplish their study time object.
+They can manage their time by understanding what study they are working on and how long they spent for each study.
+The view for a gap bitween daily actual study time and target time encourages user to keep studying for a long time.

 Overview
 ---